ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 ```
 When voltage is applied to the two terminals, charge accumulates until the voltage between the plates (and terminals) of the capacitor equals the applied voltage.
 If the voltage is removed and there is a circuit connection between the two terminals, current flows from the terminal with the higher voltage toward the terminal with the lower voltage.
 Eventually, the current dissipates the accumulated charge and the voltage across the plates drops to zero.

 Capacitors are a key component of a [flip-flop](https://www.youtube.com/watch?v=IykOrxVcdyg).
-Read [this brief section in Lesson 006: Memory on capacitors](https://docs.google.com/document/d/1TiirGwXiKg6ehxjVPpW-ISQryf8eqycvG4PZMq8cm2U/edit#heading=h.tfrh3hgmq4ay) and the materials referenced in it.
+Read the brief [section in Lesson 006: Memory on capacitors](https://docs.google.com/document/d/1TiirGwXiKg6ehxjVPpW-ISQryf8eqycvG4PZMq8cm2U/edit#heading=h.tfrh3hgmq4ay) and the materials referenced in it.

 #### 1.2 Apply